vedph/cod-layout-view/README.md

 - `245`: height
 - `x 162`: width
 - `= (10)`: top margin height
-- `// 206 //`: writing mirror height
+- `// 206 //`: writing area height
 - `(29)`: bottom margin height
 - `x (21)`: internal margin width
-- `// 114 //`: writing mirror width
+- `// 114 //`: writing area width
 - `(27)`: external margin width

-> Note that the above examples were fixed as they seem to have typos in the original document (see nr.2 and 3).
+>Note that the above examples were fixed as they seem to have typos in the original document (see nr.2 and 3).

 For instance, the formula `mm 336 x 240 = 18:mt // 282 // 36:mb x 25:ml / 4:i // 174 // 4:i / 33:mr` is displayed like in the screenshot below: